RaunakSharma002/Portfolio/README.md

 - **HTML5 & CSS3**: For structuring and styling the website.
 - **JavaScript**: For adding interactivity and dynamic content.
-- **React**: A JavaScript library for building the user interface.
-- **Node.js & Express**: For the backend server and handling form submissions.
-- **EmailJS**: For sending emails from the contact form.

 ## CONTRIBUTING